 Before you throw yourself into a very beautiful mission of creating high-quality products, it’s important to understand what high-quality means in your context.
-In this article, I’ll talk about the definition of quality, what influences our understanding of it, what questions to ask to learn more about quality, and, why quality does not equal testing but can help to prioritize testing enormously.
+In this first article of Quality Foundations series, I’ll talk about the definition of quality, what influences our understanding of it, what questions to ask to learn more about quality, and, why quality does not equal testing but can help to prioritize testing enormously.

 Quality depends on your context

 “Quality is value to some person (who matters)” - Jerry Weinberg’s quote adapted by Michael Bolton & James Bach

 When we think of quality we must first start with a little research around our situation.
 Who is the person that matters?
 What is quality to people in your team/project/board/customer base?
 Often we claim that we “represent the customer”, but do we actually know the customer?
 Who is the customer?
 Does the customer matter the most in your company?